 Our two favourites are Gloria and El Meson Paisa.
 Gloria is open from late morning to mid-afternoon and caters to the working locals.
 It’s a simple spot with a very typical menu with huge portions and incredibly flavourful food with great prices.
 We shared a plate and walked away full.

-El Meson Paisa is another nondescript spot with no frills and simply great traditional fare.
+El Meson Paisa is another nondescript spot with no frills and simply great traditional Colombian fare.
 We loved the authentic food here so much we visited several times.
 Aside from grilled meats and traditional soups, they also have the best Bandeja Paisa we found in the country!

 Soak in the atmosphere